 Immigration may also affect the mix of houses sold at any point in time.
 For instance, immigration may lead to an increase in additional sales of low quality houses, which when considered as a whole may suggest a reduction in the average price of houses in the area but it is the result of a change in the mix of houses in the market.
 Given the lack of information on the prices of the houses that are currently out of the market there remains great uncertainty about the impact of immigration on house prices.
 In addition, while immigration may affect the price of housing in a certain area, it is likely that the price of housing affects immigration decisions.
 Therefore, it is challenging to establish a causal relationship between the price of housing and the level of immigration.
 Finally, wealthy foreign citizens own a considerable share of London’s high-end property market, yet there is not much information about the impact of immigration at the top end of the housing market.

-Thanks to Sue Lukes, Professor Steven Nickell and John Perry for helpful comments on and earlier version for this briefing.
+Thanks to Sue Lukes, Professor Steven Nickell, John Perry and Matthew Pollard for helpful comments on an earlier version for this briefing.

 - Centre for Economic Performance.
 "Immigration and the UK Labour Market: The Evidence from Economic Research."
 Centre for Economic Performance, London, 2010.